msydneyslaga/rlp/doc/src/commentary/gm.rst

 The *G-Machine*
 ===============

+The G-Machine (graph machine) is the current heart of rlpc, until we potentially move onto a STG (spineless tagless graph machine) or a TIM (three-instruction machine). rl' source code is desugared into Core; a dumbed-down subset of rl', and then compiled to G-Machine code, which is then finally translated to the desired target.

 **********
 Motivation
 **********

-Our initial model, the *Template Instantiator* (TI) was a very straightforward solution to compilation, but its core design has a major Achilles' heel, being that Compilation is interleaved with evaluation -- The heap nodes for supercombinators hold uninstantiated expressions, i.e. raw ASTs straight from the parser.
+Our initial model, the *Template Instantiator* (TI) was a very straightforward solution to compilation, but its core design has a major Achilles' heel, being that compilation is interleaved with evaluation -- The heap nodes for supercombinators hold uninstantiated expressions, i.e. raw ASTs straight from the parser.
 When a supercombinator is found on the stack during evaluation, the template expression is instantiated (compiled) on the spot.
+This makes translation to an assembly difficult, undermining the point of an intermediate language.

 .. math::
    \transrule